Floor & Decor Holdings, Inc. (FND) Bundle

 Initial capital/funding

-The initial capital and funding details are not publicly disclosed, but the backing of Freeman Spogli & Co. provided the financial support needed to launch and expand the business.
+Specific initial capital amounts aren't publicly disclosed, but the backing from Freeman Spogli & Co. was the essential financial support needed to launch the warehouse-format business model.
+This early private equity support was defintely key to establishing the initial footprint.

-For more insights into the company's guiding principles, check out: Mission Statement, Vision, & Core Values of Floor & Decor Holdings, Inc. (FND).
+If you want to understand the current strategic compass guiding this growth, you should read the company's articulated values: Mission Statement, Vision, & Core Values of Floor & Decor Holdings, Inc. (FND).

 Floor & Decor Holdings, Inc. (FND) Ownership Structure